-Under the Affordable Care Act -- more commonly known as "Obamacare" -- you can sign up for health insurance on your state’s health insurance exchange or marketplace only during an annual open enrollment period, unless you have a “qualifying life event," such as getting married or having a baby.
+You can sign up for health insurance on your state’s health insurance exchange or individual marketplace only during an annual open enrollment period, unless you have a “qualifying life event.”
+Those events include getting married or having a baby.

-If your buying health insurance on your own, you have several options for purchasing a policy:
+If you’re buying health insurance on your own, you have several options for purchasing a policy:

 - Directly from a health insurance company

 - From websites like Insure.com that offers health insurance quotes from multiple carriers

 - You can enroll for health insurance on your state’s marketplace or individual marketplace only during the annual open enrollment period.

 - Marketplace open enrollment only applies to health insurance programs, it is not for auto, life insurance or long-term care insurance.

 - If you miss the opportunity to sign up for a plan during open enrollment, you will have to wait for a year or you should qualify for a special enrollment period.